 As you can imagine, this is not a very pleasant scenario, because it will heavily impact personal freedom – the cornerstone of happiness.

-If such a leader were competent and benevolent, he could definitely be a force for good for that country and put it back on the right track.
+If such a leader were competent and benevolent, he could potentially be a force for good for that country and put it back on the right track.

-Borders get closed or at the very least tightly monitored, no immigrants or “different” people are allowed in the state, civil liberties get thrown out of the window, martial law goes into effect, freedom of speech becomes even more of a joke, and so on.
+Borders get closed or at the very least tightly monitored, no immigrants or “different” people are allowed in the state, personal freedom gets thrown out of the window, martial law goes into effect, freedom of speech becomes even more of a joke, and so on.

-Most people in the West will see no problem voting for such men, because they are sheep and want to be led and believe that their favorite strong leader will fix everything.
+Many people in the West will see no problem supporting or voting for such men, because they are sheep, want to be led and believe that their favorite strong leader will fix everything.